Amina Ahmed Kar: Of Artistry and Academia

 Amina Ahmed was born in 1930 in erstwhile Calcutta.
 Her father was a well-known Dental Surgeon and a politician.
 Kar was hence amidst an intellectually stimulating and culturally rich environment during her childhood.
 An enthusiastic learner, she showed early signs of academic excellence.
 Kar had an intrinsic passion for art and took to painting at a young age.

-Academy of Fine Arts Calcutta Exhibition Catalogue 1946.
+Academy of Fine Arts Exhibition Catalogue 1946Academy of Fine Arts Calcutta Exhibition Catalogue 1946.

-In 1946, at the mere age of 16, Amina’s talent for drawing was recognised when she was awarded the first prize for her work titled Manmohan at the Academy of Fine Arts’ 10th Annual Exhibition.
+In 1946, at the mere age of 16, Amina’s talent for drawing was recognized when she was awarded the first prize for her work titled Manmohan at the Academy of Fine Arts’ 10th Annual Exhibition.
 The young student’s works were displayed alongside master artists such as Atul Bose, Gobardhan Ash, Zainul Abedin and Rathin Maitra.

 In 1949, Amina’s keen academic aptitude and her curiosity about the art world led her to Paris at the young age of 19.
 Drawn to Indian culture, language and history, she studied Sanskrit Philology - a field traditionally focused on the history of language and literary texts.
 She also furthered her scholarly interest in art by studying Art History.
 Here, she was mentored by some of the most prominent French Orientalists including Philippe Stern, George Coedes, and J. Auboyer.
 Paris was a cultural melting pot.
 Her frequent interactions with bohemian circles and intellectuals affected her academic pursuits and artistic sensibilities.
 This was also the time when she met her husband and visual artist Chintamoni Kar.

 Amina Ahmed Kar's artistic journey was enriched by a diverse and comprehensive education.
 She studied oil painting at the Académie Julian and graphic art at Hayter's Studio.
 Her academic pursuits included research in archaeology and art traditions of India at Sorbonne University in Paris.
-Additionally, she honed her skills in figural drawing at the Académie de la Grande Chaumière and worked in the Paris studio of abstractionist M. Cesar Domela, which significantly impacted her move towards abstract and geometric compositions.
+Additionally, she honed her skills in figure drawing at the Académie de la Grande Chaumière and worked in the Paris studio of abstractionist M. Cesar Domela, which significantly impacted her move towards abstract and geometric compositions.
 Her education laid a strong foundation for her innovative and abstract artistic expressions.

 Amina as an Academic